DamOConnor/Fabric-IaC/README.md

 2. Deploy the Bicep file:

+- Set the parameter `<location>` in line with the intended Azure region (eg uksouth, francecentral etc) but note this argument is just the location of the deployment metadata.

 ```
 az deployment sub create --location <location> --template-file bicep/main.bicep
 ```

 - Optionally give the deployment a name if you want to deploy multiple times:
 ```
-az deployment sub create --location <location> --template-file bicep/main.bicep --name dep-uksouth01
+az deployment sub create --location uksouth --template-file bicep/main.bicep --name dep-uksouth01
 ```

-- Set the parameter `<location>` in line with the intended Azure region (eg uksouth, francecentral etc) but note this argument is just the location of the deployment metadata.

 - Enter the admin email for the subscription and location when prompted.
 When the deployment completes successfully go to step 3.